kamil-alekber/dream/services/docker/artifacts/js/intro_js/2_set_timeout/docs/learn.md

 ---
-title: Intro to the variables
+title: Set timeout utility function
 ---

 JavaScript is the best language to learn.
 You shoold start your carrier now.